wyleyr/hankel1867tr/03-I-Exposition.md

 ausgesprochene Beziehung nicht realisirt werden kann.
 </p>
 <p lang="en">
-If one wants to reply to the frequently put question of whether a certain number is possible or impossible, one must first get clear about the actual sense of this question.
+If one wants to answer the frequently put question of whether a certain number is possible or impossible, one must first get clear about the actual sense of this question.
 Number today is no longer a thing, a substance, which exists independently apart from the thinking subject and from the objects which give rise to it, an independent principle such as the Pythagoreans considered.
-The question of existence can therefore only relate to the thinking subject or the objects thought, whose relations the numbers present.
+The question of existence can therefore only be related to the thinking subject or to the objects thought, whose relations the numbers present.
 The mathematician counts as impossible in the strict sense only what is logically impossible, i.e., what is self-contradictory.
 That numbers